Acerlorion/webpp/README.md

 ```

 After this command, you should have a new ```build``` folder.
-If there is a problem, please create and issue.
+If there is a problem, please create an issue.

 ```
 ./webppcli.sh start